SansGuidon/bookmarks/README.md

 * [Simon Wardley](http://blog.gardeviance.org/2015/03/on-pioneers-settlers-town-planners-and.html) - (2015) On Pioneers, Settlers, Town Planners and Theft.
 * [Fred Hébert](https://ferd.ca/the-hitchhiker-s-guide-to-the-unexpected.html) - (2018) The Hitchhiker's Guide to the Unexpected | about clean architecture, and making things easier
 * [Graham Lee](https://www.sicpers.info/2018/02/its-about-the-thinking/) - (2018) It’s about the thinking
+* [ThoughtWorks](https://www.thoughtworks.com/radar/how-to-byor) - How to build your ThoughtWorks Radar

 # Art :art:
 * [Pierre Debatty](http://www.pierredebatty.be/) - art of Pierre Debatty, a belgian painter